-Id. at 211.012 31
+Id. at 211.012

-Id. at 211.009 (a) 32
+Id. at 211.009 (a)

-Board of Adjustment of the City of Piney Point Village v.
+33 Board of Adjustment of the Company of the Compan Board of Adjustment of the City of Piney Point Village v.
 Solar, 171 S.W.
-3d 251, 255 (Tex.
-App-Houston [14th Dist.]
-2005) 34 TEXAS LOCAL GOV'T CODE, Section 211.009 (a) (3)

-35 Id. at 211.009 (a) (2)

-conditions are within the scope of municipal police power."36
+3d 251, 255 conditions are within the scope of municipal police power."36

-Any person aggrieved by the decision of an administrative official or any officer, department, board, or bureau of the municipality affected by the decision may appeal the decision of the administrative official by filing with the board and the official from whom the appeal is taken a notice of appeal specifying the grounds for the appeal.37 The appeal will stay all proceedings in furtherance of the action that is appealed unless the official from whom the appeal is taken certifies in writing to the board facts supporting the official's opinion that a stay would cause imminent peril to life or property.38
+Any person aggrieved by the decision of an administrative official or any officer, department, board, or bureau of the municipality affected by the decision may appeal the decision of the administrative official by filing with the board and the official from whom the appeal is taken a notice of appeal specifying the grounds for the appeal.
+The appeal will stay all proceedings in furtherance of the action that is appealed unless the official from whom the appeal is taken certifies in writing to the board facts supporting the official's opinion that a stay would cause imminent peril to life or property.
+38

-In City of University

 Park v.
-Benners, the

-Texas Supreme Court

-ruled that cities could

-terminate nonconforming uses under
+Benners, the Texas Supreme Court ruled that cities could terminate nonconforming uses under reasonable conditions.

-'reasonable conditions'.